 English grammar is a versatile topic.
-The grammar has been formed with many rules, terms, and phrases to make communication much precise.
-The usage of the right words and tenses helps the receiver comprehend the message you want to convey unerringly.
+The grammar has been formed with many rules, terms, and phrases to make communication more precise.
+Using the right words and tenses helps the receiver unerringly comprehend the message you want to convey.

 To make sure that you communicate your thought and ideas, you should use the appropriate words and terms.